^

 Neurosonography technique

-Standard neurosonography is carried out through a large (anterior) fontanelle, on which an ultrasonic sensor is placed to obtain images in the frontal (coronary), sagittal and parasagittal planes.
-When the sensor is positioned strictly along the coronary suture, cross sections are obtained in the frontal plane, then, turning the sensor 90 °, cross sections are displayed in the sagittal and parasagittal planes.
-By changing the tilt of the sensor forwards, backwards, to the right and left, a series of sections are successively obtained to evaluate the structures of the right and left hemispheres.
+Standard neurosonography is performed through the large (anterior) fontanelle, on which an ultrasound sensor is placed to obtain images in the frontal (coronary), sagittal and parasagittal planes.
+When the sensor is positioned strictly along the coronary suture, sections are obtained in the frontal plane, then, by turning the sensor by 90°, sections are obtained in the sagittal and parasagittal planes.
+By changing the tilt of the sensor forward - backward, right - left, a series of sections are sequentially obtained to assess the structures of the right and left hemispheres.

-Currently, in neonatology, duplex Doppler systems are used, which allow us to visualize a vessel in an ultrasound section of the brain, establish a control volume in its lumen, and obtain a Dopplergram, which reflects the blood flow in this vessel.
-Ultrasonic devices with color (energy) Doppler mapping (DDC) allow you to choose the optimal position for placement of the control volume in the large cerebral arteries to measure the speed with minimal error, as well as to obtain an image of the venous vessels of the brain.
+Currently, neonatology uses duplex Doppler systems that allow visualizing a vessel in an ultrasound section of the brain, installing a control volume in its lumen, and obtaining a Dopplerogram reflecting the blood flow in this vessel.
+Ultrasound devices with color (power) Doppler mapping (CDM) allow choosing the optimal position for placing the control volume in large cerebral arteries to measure velocity with minimal error, as well as obtaining an image of the venous vessels of the brain.

 Dopplerography of the brain in children